 Goldie Floberg is excited to announce a new (or renewed) purpose for the acreage on Dorr Road, south of our main campus.
 Beginning Spring of 2019, local farmer Mike Meier will lease the property and incorporate it into his existing crop schedule and rotation.
 Neighbors and neighborhoods like Pinecroft who border the property know that the property has been mowed for years and had been farmed in years past as well.
 Partnering to take advantage of the property’s agricultural zoning eliminates the annual mowing expense of almost 20 acres and turns the acreage into a source of funding for Goldie Floberg programs.

-Meier, who learned of the lease opportunity through the Winnebago-Boone Farm Bureau states, “I look forward to working with Goldie B. Floberg Center and sharing any potential profit to better the people they serve.”
+Meier, who learned of the lease opportunity through the Winnebago-Boone Farm Bureau states, “I look forward to working with Goldie Floberg and sharing any potential profit to better the people they serve.”

 We are working with the Village of Rockton to share the news of this opportunity to utilize the Dorr Road property.
 General consensus of Village planning committee members was optimism for the return of agricultural use for the property.
-If you, our neighbors, have any questions, please don’t hesitate to call Goldie B. Floberg Director of Development, Laura Speer, 815-624-8431.
+If you, our neighbors, have any questions, please don’t hesitate to call Goldie Floberg Director of Development, Kristin Krieger, 815-708-7479.